methanoliver/pandoc-fimfic/README.md

 Notice the use of special [non-breaking Unicode space character][nbsp] for fimfic-section-break.
 Pandoc interprets string literals in embedded metadata variables as Markdown strings, in which regular spaces would be compressed.
+You might want to use this character in some other places, since browsers interpret it directly, while fimfiction does not permit you to insert a non-breaking space otherwise.

 [nbsp]: http://www.fileformat.info/info/unicode/char/00a0/index.htm